WUWEIREN/django-cms/README.md

 # django-cms
-<h1>This is my cms django project,although it only follows the feathers:log in and log out,register,also include db system management that the kernel
-of the django,now,I'm only can do this,but I will do it more well next!
+<h2>This is my cms django project</h1>,although it only follows the feathers:<h1>log in and log out,register,comment,see you article,but also it includes db system management that the kernel of the django</h1>,now,I'm only can do this,but I will do it more well next!